Search Engine Optimization [SEO]

 To help you on your quest for the right keywords that both your website and search engine marketing will benefit from, we’ve gathered a list of tried-and-tested tools.
 Let’s see what you can do with these tools and how they can help you get keyword ideas.

-Google’s ‘Autocomplete’ is a nifty tool that most people tend to overlook.
+Google’s ‘Autocomplete’ is a nifty tool that most people overlook.
 You’ve probably noticed that when you start typing into the search box, Google starts completing your phrase/sentence by offering a few suggestions.
 In addition, the search engine also provides a ‘Searches related to’ section, which is located at the bottom of every page.
 This section contains additional suggestions which are related to your query.
 Don’t rely solely on Google auto-suggest, as it’s quite limited.
 However, you’ll understand your topic better thanks to this tool, and that’s what makes it a good way to start your keyword search.

-The number of searches per keyword changes all the time, and you should keep an eye on its fluctuations.
-To see the rising and falling trends, you should use Google Trends.
+The number of searches per keyword changes all the time, and you should keep an eye on the fluctuations.
+To see the rising and falling trends, use Google Trends.
 If the search volume is rising, you’ll have an open door to create content centered around your keyword and a better chance of ranking for it before it becomes too popular.
 Moreover, not only will this tool provide you with some additional keyword ideas, but it will also inform you about where your potential traffic could come from.

 GOOGLE KEYWORD PLANNER TOOL